-An obvious choice, and one that is nearly essential to any cord-cutting list, Netflix’s streaming service costs $9 for the basic plan (one stream at a time, no HD or UHD content), $13 for the standard plan (up to two simultaneous streams, includes HD video) and extends up to $16 per month for a premium plan that allows up to four users at once, with the added bonus of access to 4K content with HDR.
-Dolby Atmos is there for superior audio, too.
-Netflix’s catalog offers full TV series from other networks (past seasons only), scores of movies both licensed and produced in-house, and hit original series like Stranger Things, The House on Haunted Hill, and so many more, all of which come commercial-free.
+An obvious choice, and one that is nearly essential to any cord-cutting list, Netflix’s streaming service costs $10 for the basic plan (one stream at a time, no HD or UHD content), $15.50 for the standard plan (up to two simultaneous streams, includes HD video) and extends up to $20 per month for a premium plan that allows up to four users at once, with the added bonus of access to Ultra HD and Dolby Atmos content.
+Netflix’s catalog includes series from other networks, scores of both licensed and in-house films, and original hit series like Tiger King, Stranger Things, The Witcher, and many more, all of which come commercial-free.

-There are also lesser-known services to consider.
+There are also lesser-known services to have a look at as well.
 Some are ultra-specialized like the sports-exclusive ESPN+ and Fubo TV, while others can’t quite match up in overall content quality, but you’re usually rewarded with more wallet-friendly subscription prices.

 It’s important to note, however, that the more you spread out your selection, the closer you’ll come to matching (or greatly exceeding) that dastardly cable bill every month.
 If you’re looking to save real bucks, you’ll probably need to choose two or three of our highlighted services to stay on budget.

 Perhaps the biggest enabler for those aiming to quit cable for good — without giving up live TV — is the growing list of live TV streaming services available, all of which come with free trial periods and no contracts.
 There are several to choose from, each with its own advantages (and disadvantages).
-We’ve got a detailed comparison piece that breaks down each of these services in finer detail, but below is a general overview.
+We’ve got a detailed comparison piece, The best live TV streaming services: Hulu, Sling TV, YouTube TV, and more, that breaks down each of these services in finer detail, but below is a general overview.

-Sling TV offers two base channel monthly packages: Sling Orange ($30) and Sling Blue ($30).
+Sling TV offers two base channel monthly packages: Sling Orange ($35) and Sling Blue ($35).
 Sling Orange offers popular channels like ESPN but is limited to a single stream — meaning subscribers can only view on one device at a time.
-Sling Blue offers many of the same channels as Orange along with a whole lot more, but is also missing some key channels, ESPN among them.
-On the flip side, Sling Blue offers NFL Redzone, a must-have channel for NFL fans.
-Viewers can sign up for both packages and get a $15 discount, bringing the total to $45 per month for more than 45 channels total.
+Sling Blue offers many of the same channels as Orange along with a whole lot more but is also missing some key channels, ESPN among them.
+On the flip side, Sling Blue offers NFL Redzone (with the Sports Extra add-on, however), a must-have channel for NFL fans.

-Apart from the basic packages, $5 add-on packs like News Extra, Kids Extra, and other bundles can be added on top, including a DVR extra that adds another 40 hours of storage atop the 10 free hours you get with the service.
-There’s even a respectable selection of movies for rent in HD for $4 each, as well as some free on-demand content.
-While the picture may not be quite as reliable as cable or satellite TV (often dependent upon your device), Sling TV is affordable and easy to use, and the reliability has improved greatly since launch.
+Apart from the basic packages, $6 add-on packs like News Extra, Kids Extra (on Sling Blue), and other bundles can be added on top, including a $5 DVR extra that adds another 200 hours of storage atop the 50 free hours you get with the service.
+There’s even a respectable selection of movies for rent in HD, as well as some free on-demand content.
+While the picture may not be quite as reliable as cable or satellite TV (often dependent upon your device), Sling TV is affordable and easy to use, and the reliability has improved greatly since its launch.

-In addition to the channel package add-ons, Sling TV also offers premium add-ons, including live and on-demand HBO programming for $15/month on top of your base package, the same price as the HBO Now standalone app.
-You can find out more in our Sling TV hands-on guide.
+In addition to the channel package add-ons, Sling TV also offers premium add-ons — including Showtime, Cinemax, Starz Epix, and more — for between $6 and $15/month on top of your base package.

 In addition to these services are some options that are lesser-known but worthy of consideration, including Pluto TV, Fubo TV, Philo, and others, all of which we go into further detail about in this handy breakdown.